Introduction to midPoint Query Language

 )

-For filters matching multiple properties of multi value containers (such as assignment).
-It is important to consider if we want to match a container where one container value meets all criteria, or these criteria could be met by multiple different container values.
+For filters that match multiple properties of multi-value containers (such as assignment), it is important to consider if you want to match a container where one container value meets all criteria, or if these criteria could be met by multiple different container values.

-If these multiple criteria must be met by one container value you must use matches.
+If these multiple criteria are to be met by a single container value, you must use the Matches filter.

 . inOid ("00000000-0000-0000-0000-000000000702")

-Example of querying 2 specific objects by their OID:
+An example of querying 2 specific objects by their OIDs:

 . inOid ("eb21455d-17cc-4390-a736-f1d6afa82057", "87e048ae-6fcf-47bb-a55e-60acb8604ead")